 The API was functional, but we still needed to secure it.
 The obvious way to protect http communication is to use TLS.
 We had a dilemma: we could implement TLS support on our own or use existing tools available for it.
-Getting cryptography right is a challenging task, so we opted to use the best methods that are already available.
+Getting cryptography right is a challenging task, so we opted to use the best methods that were already available.
 As a result, there are two Kea configurations that expose secure https (with TLS) interface, using Apache or Nginx.
-Example configurations are available in doc/examples/https directory.
+Example configurations are available in the doc/examples/https directory.

 Another significantly improved aspect is a move towards asynchronous handling of the socket operations.
-This opened up the possibility to handle commands and responses larger than 64K and paved way for future extensions that may by large (e.g. returning thousands of leases from a subnet or configuring hundreds of subnets at once).
+This opened up the possibility to handle commands and responses larger than 64K and paved the way for future extensions that may be large (e.g. returning thousands of leases from a subnet or configuring hundreds of subnets at once).
 These changes will be included in Kea 1.3.

 Finally, the last step was to embrace the new interface with an application.
 We wanted a feature that would showcase the API, but also a useful feature at the same time.
 We picked leases, which are “contracts” between the DHCP server and the devices it serves.
 We wanted to provide as much flexibility as possible.
-We designed 10 new commands that help with creating new leases, query and inspecting existing leases using various search criteria, retrieving them, updating them and even removing them when necessary.
+We designed 10 new commands that help with creating new leases, querying and inspecting existing leases using various search criteria, retrieving them, updating them, and even removing them when necessary.
 All the code for handling those commands is now written.
 The code is already available in the Kea github repository (commits for lease4-add, lease6-add, lease4-get, lease6-get, and for lease4-del, lease6-del, lease4-update, lease6-update, lease4-wipe, lease6-wipe).
 All of these changes will be included in the upcoming Kea 1.3.

 The first two milestones are already released as Kea 1.2.
 The remaining code is available on github and is scheduled to be released in the upcoming Kea 1.3 update later this autumn.
 The work will not stop there.
 We already have plans to extend the API.
 We have requests for new commands, new parameters for existing commands, and management interfaces for existing and upcoming features.
 Kea users definitely do not suffer from a shortage of ideas!
 Over time we will make the best possible usage of the code that was created with Mozilla’s help.

 Let me take the opportunity to personally thank Mozilla and the Mozilla Open Source Support (MOSS) fund for their generous support of this work.
-We did our best to make the best use of the funds to listen to the open source community and deliver high quality open source code for the benefit of all users.
+We did our best to make the best use of the funds to listen to the open source community and deliver high-quality open source code for the benefit of all users.
 We also made sure the result is something that will continue to yield benefits for the community in the future.
 Thank you.